During my time at Booster, on several occurrences we’ve come across the need to perform some operation based on some conditions.

 }).compile('RequirementProperty')

-• constant: Another way of describing this property by saying that we simply want it to be a constant that is some integer value e.g.: 5 or a string "Karl" or a date.
+: Another way of describing this property by saying that we simply want it to be a constant that is some integer value e.g.:5

 'use strict'